-Terms used in the literature, such as literature review, systematic review, meta-analysis, pooled analysis, or research synthesis, are often defined differently and not clearly distinguished [150].
+Terms used in the literature, such as "literature review", "systematic review", "metaanalysis", "pooled analysis", or "research synthesis", are often defined differently and not clearly distinguished [150].
 The Institute uses the following terms and definitions:

-- A non-systematic review is the assessment and reporting of study results on a defined topic, without a sufficiently systematic and reproducible method for identifying relevant research results on this topic.
-A quantitative summary of data from several studies is referred to as a pooled analysis.
-Due to the lack of a systematic approach and the inherent subjective component, reviews and analyses not based on a systematic literature search are extremely prone to bias. - A systematic review is based on a comprehensive, systematic approach and assessment of studies, which is applied to minimize potential sources of bias.
-A systematic review may, but does not necessarily have to, contain a quantitative summary of study results. - A meta-analysis is a statistical summary of the results of several studies within the framework of a systematic review.
+- A "non-systematic review" is the assessment and reporting of study results on a defined topic, without a sufficiently systematic and reproducible method for identifying relevant research results on this topic.
+A quantitative summary of data from several studies is referred to as a "pooled analysis".
+Due to the lack of a systematic approach and the inherent subjective component, reviews and analyses not based on a systematic literature search are extremely prone to bias. - A "systematic review" is based on a comprehensive, systematic approach and assessment of studies, which is applied to minimize potential sources of bias.
+A systematic review may, but does not necessarily have to, contain a quantitative summary of study results. - A "meta-analysis" is a statistical summary of the results of several studies within the framework of a systematic review.
 In most cases this analysis is based on aggregated study data from publications.
 An overall effect is calculated from the effect sizes measured in individual studies, taking sample sizes and variances into account. - More efficient analysis procedures are possible if IPD are available from the studies considered.
-An IPD meta-analysis is the analysis of data on the patient level within the framework of a general statistical model of fixed or random effects, in which the study is considered as an effect and not as an observation unit. - The Institute sees a prospective meta-analysis as a statistical summary (planned a priori) of the results of several prospective studies that were jointly planned.
+An "IPD meta-analysis" is the analysis of data on the patient level within the framework of a general statistical model of fixed or random effects, in which the study is considered as an effect and not as an observation unit. - The Institute sees a "prospective meta-analysis" as a statistical summary (planned a priori) of the results of several prospective studies that were jointly planned.
 However, if other studies are available on the particular research question, these must also be considered in the analysis in order to preserve the character of a systematic review.

-The usual presentation of the results of a meta-analysis is made by means of forest plots in which the effect estimates of individual studies and the overall effect (including confidence intervals) are presented graphically [326].
-On the one hand, fixed-effect models are applied, which provide weighted mean values of the effect sizes (for example, weighting by inversing the variance).
+The usual presentation of the results of a meta-analysis is made by means of forest plots in which the effect estimates of individual studies and the overall effect (including confidence intervals) are presented graphically [335].
+On the one hand, models with a fixed effect are applied, which provide weighted mean values of the effect sizes (e.g. weighting by inversing the variance).
 On the other hand, random-effects models are frequently chosen in which an estimate of the variance between individual studies (heterogeneity) is considered.
-The question as to which model should be applied in which situation has long been a matter of controversy [154,457,515].
+The question as to which model should be applied in which situation has long been a matter of controversy [154,471,531].
 If information is available that the effects of the individual studies are homogeneous, a meta-analysis assuming a fixed effect is sufficient.
-However, such information will often not be available, so that in order to evaluate studies in their totality, an assumption of random effects is useful [458].
-Moreover, it should be noted that the confidence intervals calculated from a fixed-effect model may show a substantially lower coverage probability with regard to the expected overall effect, even if minor heterogeneity exists when compared with confidence intervals from a random-effects model [64].
-The Institute therefore primarily uses random-effects models and only applies fixed-effect models in well-founded exceptional cases.
+However, such information will often not be available, so that in order to evaluate studies in their totality, an assumption of random effects is useful [472].
+Moreover, it should be noted that the confidence intervals calculated from a fixed-effect model may show a substantially lower coverage probability with regard to the expected overall effect, even if minor heterogeneity exists when compared with confidence intervals from a random-effects model [61].
+The Institute therefore primarily uses random-effects models and only switches to models with a fixed effect in well-founded exceptional cases.
 In this context, if the data situation is homogeneous, it should be noted that meta-analytical results from models with random and fixed effects at best show marginal differences.
 As described in the following text, the Institute will only perform a meta-analytical summary of strongly heterogeneous study results if the reasons for this heterogeneity are plausible and still justify such a summary.